 Anime series have just about covered the entire “player gets stuck in video game” spectrum of stories from A to Z, from reluctant players to those who want to pretend to be in-game gods.
 So much, it’s almost gotten to the point that it’s downright boring.
 Recent titles like Sword Art Online and Log Horizon have gotten a lot right and a few things wrong as well, but it seemed as though they might be one of the last words on the trope for some time, that is until Overlord came along.
-Overlord is an interesting twist on a familiar format.
+Overlord, based on a light novel series by Kugane Maruyama, is an interesting twist on a familiar format.
 Rather than placing viewers in the shoes of a relative nobody who has to work their way to the top all the way from a low level, they’re plunged into the world of a top player who finds himself now stuck in the world of his favorite MMORPG.
 But that’s not the kicker: He looks a whole lot more like a villain than a hero.

 Like a (Guild) Boss

 Overlord knows how to hook audiences, and it does with a pretty killer opening.
 From the start, you’re a little confused as you see this enormous skeletal being walking around with what looks like high-powered gear and plenty of weight in the game he’s playing, Yggdrasil.
 He looks an awful lot like he might decide to kill you at a moment’s notice, but that’s not the case at all.
 He’s the protagonist of the story, who goes by the name Momonga.
 He’s a dedicated player whose guild members have left him one by one, each stolen away by the call of the real world or the impending shutdown of the game itself.
 An enormous skeletal being draped in finery, he casts an impressive shadow over everything that passes through Yggdrasil.